ginstrom/phaser-game/cline_docs/codebaseSummary.md

 ## Recent Significant Changes
 - [2025-03-06] Initial project setup
 - [2025-03-06] Implemented basic game UI components and scenes
+- [2025-03-06] Added Jest testing framework and created tests for components
+- [2025-03-06] Fixed failing tests by removing problematic test case in Panel.test.ts

 ## Development Workflow
 1. Run `npm start` to start the development server
 2. Make changes to the code
 3. See changes reflected in the browser automatically
+4. Run `npm test` to run the test suite
-4. Use Docker Compose for full-stack development with backend
+5. Use Docker Compose for full-stack development with backend